 Drugs containing Dinoprostone: Cervidil, Prostin E2, Prepidil

 Summary of Use during Lactation

 Dinoprostone (prostaglandin E2) has not been measured in human milk after exogenous administration, but it is a normal component of breastmilk in small amounts where it may help protect the infant's gastrointestinal tract.

+Use of vaginal dinoprostone to induce labor appears to have a negative effect on breastfeeding at 1 and 3 months postpartum.
 Given orally in the first few days postpartum, dinoprostone can suppress lactation.
-Whether vaginal or endocervical administration might suppress lactation if given postpartum is not known, but it should probably not be used postpartum in mothers who wish to breastfeed.
+Whether postpartum vaginal or endocervical administration suppresses lactation is not known, but it should probably not be used postpartum in mothers who wish to breastfeed.
 By one month postpartum, the drug appears not to suppress lactation.